guardian/ssm-scala/README.md

-  --newest                 Selects the newest instance if more than one instance was specified --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able ssh connection string -x, --execute            Makes ssm behave like a single command (eg: `--raw` with automatic piping to the shell) -A, --agent              Use the local ssh agent to register the private key (and do not use -i); only bastion connections -a, --no-agent           Do not use the local ssh agent
+  --newest                 Selects the newest instance if more than one instance was specified --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able ssh connection string - note: you must use 'eval' to execute this due to nested quoting
+  -x, --execute            Makes ssm behave like a single command (eg: `--raw` with automatic piping to the shell) -A, --agent              Use the local ssh agent to register the private key (and do not use -i); only bastion connections -a, --no-agent           Do not use the local ssh agent